Fixing America In 500 Words Or

 of any other nation, yet we are ranked 37th in health care quality and even lower in availability.
 Some former

-Soviet block and Southeast Asian nations offer better coverage; even Cuba has a lower infant mortality rate.
+Soviet bloc and Southeast Asian nations offer better coverage; even Cuba has a lower infant mortality rate.

 Over 45 million U.S. residents have zero health care; at least 80 million more have highly